Welcome to my profile…

 We may have been conditioned to think that this is in some way selfish, or that only people with debilitating mental health issues should, or need to come for counselling.

 But if we had a constant, nagging physical pain or issue, we would likely see if we can resolve it ourselves, and then if not, consult a professional medical or healthcare practitioner.
 In fact, it need be no different for our mental health, and arguably just as important for our overall well being and happiness.
-As we are complex wholistic beings - mental stress and lack of happiness will eventually negatively impact our physical health.
+As we are complex wholistic beings - understanding and addressing mental stress and lack of happiness are part of our whole health.

-I will guide you and explain the process to you, and aim to act as your best advocate for your journey through counselling, but the steps are yours to take, the journey is yours to make.
-As such I would seek to walk alongside you at your pace and visit with you the places in your inner emotional landscape that it feels helpful for you to visit or re-visit by talking about and remembering them.
+In counselling, my intention is to act as your best advocate for your journey to meet yourself more closely through the work- but the steps are yours to take.
+As such I would seek to walk alongside you at your pace and witness with you the places in your inner emotional landscape that it feels helpful for you to visit or re-visit by talking about and remembering them.